kjayma/surveyor_gui/README.md

 Surveyor_Gui will work with Devise or like gems.

+Surveyor_gui adds a user_id attribute to the Survey model.
+It will try to set user_id to current_user when a new survey is defined.
+The gem does not provide any access control over survey creation and update, but you can add that to your application using the user_id attribute.

-The underlying Surveyor gem provides a user_id attribute in the ResponseSet model.
+In addition, the underlying Surveyor gem provides a user_id attribute in the ResponseSet model.
 When responses are created, it will try to set the user_id to current_user.

 Surveyor_gui reports assume there will be a unique user for eash Survey response, and reports on results by user.